Frequently Asked Questions

 What are the MARS Program PhD Scholarships?

-Supported by the Department of Mines, Industry Regulation and Safety, MARS Program PhD scholarships will be awarded to students who are or will be undertaking studies in one of the MARS Program Focus Areas, based primarily at a university campus located in Western Australia.
+Supported by the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS), MARS Program PhD scholarships will be awarded to students who are or will be undertaking studies in one of the MARS Program Focus Areas, based primarily at a university campus located in Western Australia.

 When are applications for MRIWA scholarships due?

-The deadline for applications to MRIWA is September 30.
+The deadline for applications to MRIWA is close of Business.

 What degrees can a MRIWA scholarship support?